 Because her actions were perceived as a ‘dramatic break’ from the strict South Korean beauty standards placed on women.

-Popular beauty standards like the aegyo sal look, the v-shape face, chok chok skin, glass skin, pale skin and thin body type — which have both Korean men, but particularly women, flocking to their goto cosmetic store and plastic surgeons for.
+Popular beauty standards like the aegyo sal look, v-shape face, chok chok skin, glass skin, pale skin and thin body type — all which have both Korean men, but particularly women, flocking to their goto cosmetic store and plastic surgeons for.